1itachi/portfolio/README.md

 </a>

 ### Run locally using "npm start".
-## Contributions are welcomed.
+## Contributions are welcome.
 Please raise a PR with clear explanation of the contribution.